-He referred to the eminent players of the industry telling them to together make the industry exciting and initiate interest.
-According to him change can be brought only if there is participation from all bodies and stakeholders.
-He urged them to come up with the bottlenecks and recommend NCCD on the possible plan of action as NCCD is a body of the people.
+Mr Kohlli referred to each of the eminent players present from the industry, asking them to together make the industry exciting and fulfilling.
+According to him change can be brought only if there is wholesome participation from all bodies and stakeholders, in not just the tasks but in various innovation and knowledge development aspects.
+He urged them to come up with specific bottlenecks and targeted recommendations.
+He reiterated that NCCD is a body of the people and would continue to reach out to the industry for inputs and grass root guidance.

-He further introduced NCCD, explaining to the audience that NCCD was formed as an autonomous body:
+He further introduced NCCD, explaining that while formed as an autonomous body, its aims were: